fkeloks/laravel-boilerplate/readme.md

 Laravel 5.8 Boilerplate by Florian B.

-## Features - Changes from Official Laravel
+## Features - Changes from the official Laravel project

 * Authentication system (Using the `artisan make:auth` command)
   * Seeder for a default user (email: `admin@local.dev`, password: `admin`)